crossplane/crossplane/docs/stacks-guide-rook.md

 serve as the Crossplane control cluster.
 Good options for running local Kubernetes clusters include [KIND] and [Minikube].

-In order to utilize GCP services, we must set the `PROJECT_ID` of GCP project we want to use.
+In order to utilize GCP services, we must set the `PROJECT_ID` of the GCP project we want to use.
 Run the following:
 ```bash
 export PROJECT_ID=crossplane-playground # the project that all resources reside.
 ```

-### Set Up Crossplane
+## Set Up Crossplane

+### Install in Standalone Control Cluster

 Using your local Kubernetes cluster:

-1. Install Crossplane from alpha channel.
+1. Install Crossplane from the alpha channel.
 (See the [Crossplane Installation Guide][crossplane-install] for more information.)

 ```bash